-In determining the amount of damages to be awarded in any defamation proceedings, a court must ensure that there is an appropriate and rational relationship between the harm sustained by the plaintiff and the amount of damages awarded.
-[Defamation Act 2005 s 32]
+In determining the amount of damages to be awarded in any defamation proceedings, a court must ensure that there is an appropriate and rational relationship between the harm sustained by the applicant and the amount of damages awarded [Defamation Act 2005 (SA) s 32].

-The state of mind of the defendant generally is not relevant in awarding damages but an apology or correction are factors that can be taken into consideration.
+The state of mind of the respondent generally is not relevant in awarding damages but an apology or correction are factors that can be taken into consideration.

 Defamation proceedings should be commenced within 1 year of publication although this may be extended up to 3 years if a court finds it was not possible in the circumstances to commence proceedings earlier [see Limitation of Actions Act 1936 (SA) s 37].

-In some cases, an injured party may have a course of action under the Trade Practices Act for deceptive or misleading conduct.
+In some cases, an injured party may have a course of action under the section 18 of the Australian Consumer Law for deceptive or misleading conduct.